 01 Sep Grousing about the Scottish game season

 This year the Glorious Twelfth, as it is sometimes known, passed off relatively quietly.
-Covid-19 did not stop keen hunters from heading to the moors but there was less of a fanfare than usual.
-Even if there were fewer front page pics of happy hunters brandishing a brace of grouse than normal, the autumn is prime time for those who like the earthy flavours of game birds.
+Covid-19 did not stop keen hunters from heading to the moors.
+But there was less of a fanfare than usual.
+Even if there were fewer front page pics of happy hunters brandishing a brace of grouse than norma.
+The autumn is prime time for those who like the earthy flavours of game birds.
 The Twelfth kick starts the game season but it gains momentum in September as partridge, duck and goose come into season.

 Taste the countryside

 Others savour the notion that the meat they are eating has a taste that reflects the countryside in which the bird lived.
 It might be fanciful to say that you can directly taste the heather diet of grouse by the time it is on the plate.
-However, it certainly has a unique flavour albeit one which is hard to pin down or describe accurately by referencing other meats.
-The catch-all term gamey works well if you have eaten wild game but is not much help if you have not.
+However, it certainly has a unique flavour albeit one which is hard to pin down.
+The catch-all term gamey works well if you have eaten wild game.
+But is not much help if you have not.

 Arguably, game has an image problem that goes beyond unfamiliar flavours.
 In Scotland, unlike most of Europe or North America, discussions about class will often accompany talk of game hunting.
 You don’t have to be wealthy to take part in a driven grouse shoot but it certainly helps.
 That said, the idea that all hunting and shooting is always the exclusive preserve of tweedy toffs is not true.
 But it is a persuasive and, for many, attractive idea.